dyzmapl/hkjj/Home.md

 # Overview
-UgCS .Net SDK gives access to core services of our Universal Control Server.
+UgCS .Net SDK gives access to core services of our Universal Control Server starting from version 2.10.
 Using this SDK it is possible to develop third party client applications that can programmatically:
 •	access various UgCS entities like missions, routes, vehicles, vehicle profiles, payloads, telemetry, etc;
 •	subscribe to notifications like telemetry, vehicle connection, routes change, ads-b collision, etc;
 •	issue commands to vehicles;